 Hi, fabulous parents!
 Class was so fun!
 I love interacting with your students and teaching them through play.
 I have the best job in the whole world!

-Just a reminder next week is parent week and tuition is due!
+Just a reminder next week is parent week and tuition is due on the 20th!
 Please pay the invoice online or bring cash or a check to class (check made payable to Infusing Music, Inc.) Also, are you having fun listening to the music?
 When you expose your student to the music and sing a lot, the child experiences fun repetition at home so they learn faster and internalize the concepts and skills in class more rapidly.

 Homework: p.
 24–25 Students listen to Barnyard Boogie and then match the animals to their clapping hands.
 Also, be sure to follow the instructions for the listening (CD) activities and the Bell Practice.

 In class we listened to and sang the song Hear How the Bells.
 The kiddos got to sing the melody while the ostinato played on the bells.
 We’re reinforcing hearing layers of sound as well as the importance of keeping a steady beat.

 Music staff training

 They are also learning how the music staff works.
 Notes are on the lines and spaces, and when they go up, our bodies and voices go up, when they go down, our bodies and voices go down!
 This exposure is prepping them to read music!